 1. Open terminal by pressing Ctrl+Alt+T or searching for “Terminal” from start menu.
 When it opens, run command to add the PPA:

-Type in your password (no visual feedback due to security reason) and hit Enter.
+Type user password (no visual feedback due to security reason) when it asks and hit Enter.

 2. Then you can upgrade KeePass2 from an existing release via Software Updater: